anchore/webinar-demo/README.md

 # Software Security in the Real World

 This tutorial steps you through deploying Anchore Enterprise in a POC test environment.
-We walk you through a series of labs showcasing how you can secure your software supply chain.
+We then walk you through a series of labs showcasing how you can secure your software supply chain.

 > The deployment from this tutorial should not be viewed as production ready, and will receive limited support from Anchore, but don't let that stop you from learning!